mkotzjan/SFML-Game/README.md

 ## Licensing

-Please see the file called LICENSE in the /doc folder.
+Please see the file called LICENSE in the *doc* folder.